 This national park encompasses some 1,250 acres of rolling hills in the Judean lowlands.
 For thousands of years people here have been digging quarries, burial caves, storerooms, hideouts, and dovecotes—a subterranean labyrinth of unparalleled complexity.
-In the Second Temple Period millions of pilgrims ascended to Jerusalem to offer animal sacrifices.
-At Bet Guvrin, doves were raised on a vast scale to supply the pilgrims' need.
+In the Second Temple period, millions of pilgrims ascended to Jerusalem to offer animal sacrifices.
+At Beit Guvrin, doves were raised on a vast scale to supply the pilgrims' need.
 Unlike many ruins, this national park

 After entering the park, drive toward the flattop mound of ancient Maresha, known today as Tel Maresha.
-King Rehoboam of Judah fortified it, but it was during the Hellenistic period (4th–2nd centuries BC) that the city reached its height and that the endless complexes of chalk caves were dug.
-Maresha was finally destroyed by the Parthians in 40 BC, and replaced by the nearby Roman city of Beit Guvrin.
+King Rehoboam of Judah fortified it, but it was during the Hellenistic period (4th–2nd centuries BC) that the city reached its height and the endless complexes of chalk caves were dug.
+Maresha was finally destroyed by the Parthians in 40 BC and replaced by the nearby Roman city of Beit Guvrin.
 The view from the tell is worth the short climb.

 Ancient Mareshans excavated thousands of underground chambers to extract soft chalk bricks, with which they built their homes aboveground.
-Residents then turned their "basement" quarries into industrial complexes, including water cisterns, olive oil presses, and columbaria (derived from the Latin word columba, meaning dove or pigeon).
-The birds were used in ritual sacrifice, and as food, producers of fertilizer, and message carriers.
+Residents then turned their "basement" quarries into industrial complexes, including water cisterns, olive-oil presses, and columbaria (derived from the Latin word columba, meaning dove or pigeon).
+The birds were used in ritual sacrifice and as food, producers of fertilizer, and message carriers.

 The most interesting and extensive cave system is just off the road on the opposite side of the tell (the trail begins at a parking lot).
 It includes water cisterns, storerooms, and a restored ancient olive press.
 The excitement of exploration makes this site a must for kids (with close parental supervision, though the safety features are good), but the many steps are physically demanding.